nradojcic/my-professional-portfolio/README.md

 **Problem:** How can I demonstrate some of my web development work projects online, and provide professional resume and contact options to interested clients, all in one place?

 **Action:** Created a professional portfolio website.
-Used blank HTML5 Boilerplate as a starting point.
-Programmed the webpage using HTML5, CSS3.
+Programmed the webpage using HTML5, CSS3, Bootstrap.
 Added media queries to address responsive styling of the website at different screen resolutions.
-The website is deployed on inexpensive but effective web-hosting shared server based on Linux stack.
+The website is deployed on inexpensive but effective web-hosting shared server based on LAMP stack.

 **Result:** A simple responsive landing page, containing general Resume, Technical skills, and description and links of representative projects.
 The webpage is fast loading, and simple to use.
 Adapting to various devices (desktop/laptop/phone/tablet) and different screen sizes.
 Providing professional looking result, with the use of fundamental principles and technologies.